mlswg/mls-architecture/draft-rescorla-mls-architecture.md

 high bandwith network connectivity, the lifetime of the cryptographic keys for attachments is usually higher than for messages, hence slightly weakening the PCS guarantees for attachments.

-# Security Considerations

-Security considerations are discussed throughout this document but in particular in the Security Requirements section.

 --- back